-COVID19 – restrictions, support, and restarting gliding information
+COVID19 – restarting gliding information

-Updated 5th January 2021
+Updated 10th May 2021

 As described in the Govt information below, please note that the Devolved Administrations have individual responsibility for public health guidance in Northern Ireland, Scotland and Wales.
 It is important to ensure that gliding clubs and those participating in gliding throughout the UK follow the relevant public health guidance.

 Government COVID-19 information and associated guidance for gliding

 BGA guidance follows relevant Government COVID19 guidance.

 Gliding including dual flying may take place under step 2 legislation.
 So introductory flights and trial lessons are possible with care.

 From the 17th May, ‘the outdoor economy can reopen’ under English step 3 restrictions.
 So introductory flights and trial lessons are likely to be of more interest.
 Under step 3 legislation, clubs should continue to follow the required precautions.

 From the 17th May, under step 3 legislation indoor club catering may be used with precautions, eg, the person orders food/drink when seated and remains seated when consuming the food/drink, that tables are limited to groups of six, and tables are socially distanced.

 From 17th May International leisure travel from England is no longer illegal, but strict border control measures will remain in place.